shubham-mohit/basic-rating-react/README.md

+# basic-rating-react

+I am learning react so I am implementing some concept while learning

-# Getting Started with Create React App
+In this repo I make one small site which tells us about Movies rating, using REACT.# Getting Started with Create React App